When an INFJ’s hobbies or job consistently meet these five needs, they feel deeply satisfied with their work.

-When I do work, I want the freedom to control “the process and the product,” as the authors of Do What You Are put it.
+When I work, I want the freedom to control “the process and the product,” as the authors of Do What You Are put it.
 I like to have complete creative control and to be able to make something that measures up to my INFJ standards.
-In too many other areas of life, external pressures force me to work in noisy environments with lots of people making subpar products.
+In too many other areas of life, external pressures force me to work in noisy environments with lots of people, making subpar products.

-5. Projects that lead to a sense of accomplishment
+5. A strong sense of accomplishment

-Everyone enjoys a sense of accomplishment, but for INFJs (and other “judging” personality types), it’s absolutely crucial.
-Despite the fact that we INFJs are largely open-minded learners, we can’t overlook the “J” at the end of our four-letter personality — we are, in the end, judgers who like to get stuff done, and we won’t be content sitting on creative ideas indefinitely.
+Everyone enjoys a sense of accomplishment, but for INFJs, it’s absolutely crucial.
+Despite the fact that we INFJs are largely open-minded learners, we can’t overlook the “J” at the end of our four-letter personality type — we are, in the end, judgers who like to get stuff done, and we won’t be content sitting on creative ideas indefinitely.

-When I started my blog about INFJs, wrote a book about INFJs, and launched a podcast with Introvert, Dear co-founder Jenn Granneman, those were big moments for me, ones I look back on with satisfaction and gratitude.
+When I started my blog about INFJs, wrote a book about INFJs, and launched a podcast with Introvert, Dear founder Jenn Granneman, those were big moments for me, ones I look back on with satisfaction and gratitude.